 At least 5% of our curriculum time is devoted to RE.
 Christianity plays a central role, taking up between two thirds and three quarters of the time available, however high quality teaching about other faiths and world views is included.

 We teach at least one full lesson of RE per week in each class, alongside two sessions of class collective worship, one whole school assembly, usually led by our Reverend, one Key Stage assembly, a whole school celebration assembly and a weekly Key Stage 2 hymn practice.

 Every classroom has an altar – a reflective area where pupils have opportunities to pray and reflect on the questions raised during the assemblies, lessons, circle time or their personal life.

-Our theme during Autumn 1 2017/18 was The Ten Commandments.
 We based our assemblies, collective worship and our RE Week activities around the rules that God gave us.
 Children take ownership of the altar areas and help to make them vibrant and interactive.